Xel-Naha/codex-test2/README.md

 # OpenConf Device Example

 This repository demonstrates a minimal Python project for configuring network devices using an **OpenConf-style** data structure.
-It now uses an Ansible-like directory layout with ``group_vars`` and ``host_vars``.
-Each device has a JSON or YAML file inside ``host_vars``.
-The command line interface reads one of these files and converts it into OpenConf formatted JSON.
-Example configuration includes system clock settings, interface addresses and a simple BGP ASN/neighbor definition.
+The layout mimics Ansible with `group_vars` and `host_vars`.
+Configuration is
+hierarchical: a global file applies to all devices, a site (or data centre) file refines those settings and the host file only contains values that are different for that particular device.

 ## Requirements